algorithmiaio/dev-center/_pages/algorithm-development/languages/python.md

 In this example we'll provide a Data URI for the file as the input to our algorithm.
 We can then make use of the Algorithmia Python Client to retrieve the contents of the file, split that text into sentences, and then split the sentences into words.

-First, make sure to add an import for the Python client into your algorithm and instantiate the client:
+First, make sure to add an import for the Python client into your algorithm and instantiate the client within the `load()` function:

 {% highlight python %}
 import Algorithmia

+def load():
     # Note that you don't pass in your API key when creating an algorithm
     client = Algorithmia.client()
 {% endhighlight %}

 Next, we'll parse the `input` as part of our `apply()` function, checking for the `user_file` field and then getting the contents of the file and parsing them: